- Healthcare Litigation, Healthcare Advisory

 Elizabeth is in the main a litigator with broad experience of advising NHS trusts, NHS Resolution and MDOs on complex and high value clinical negligence matters.
 Elizabeth is the firm lead for assisting Trusts and NHS Resolution in the Early Notification Scheme initiative and had a key role in setting up the firm’s Covid-19 portal in response to the recent pandemic.

 Aside from litigation, Elizabeth works with individual healthcare professionals, students and Royal Colleges in regulatory and advisory matters.

-While being part of the London office, Elizabeth has worked remotely for the past six years gaining experience that has been called upon in the 2020 Covid-19 pandemic.
+While being part of the London office, Elizabeth has worked remotely since 2014 gaining experience that has been called upon in the 2020-2021 Covid-19 pandemic.
 She is based in the Channel Islands.